 Collect our bicycles and cycle down Liberation Street – constructed in 1989, it’s a huge street where over 50,000 Korean famlies live

 Cycle to Mangyongdae Funfair – the most classic theme park in the DPRK with 1980 soviet retro rides and even a double loop rollercoaster!

 Visit the Birth House of President Kim Il Sung

 Cycle to Meari Shooting Range located in the sports district of Pyongyang – this shooting range has recently been renovated to include indoor shooting with pistols, rifles, or archery! .50 US cents per bullet

-Cycle over to the newly renovated Sosan Hotel for drinks
+Cycle back to the Sosan Hotel for some well-deserved drinks

-We’ll cycle and be one of the first to explore the brand new Mirae Scientist Street in Pyongyang with tall apartment blocks and a unique design that shows off the new-age socialist construction.
+Collect our bikes from the hotel and cycle our way to Mirae Scientist Street with tall apartment blocks and a unique design that shows off the new-age socialist construction.